 Why: Less than two hours north of Adelaide, the Clare Valley is best known as a wine region but offers plenty of family adventures amid the vines.

-What to do: Hire bikes and set off along The Riesling Trail, stopping at Sevenhill Cellars (pictured above)for a wine-tasting while the kids play totem tennis on the lawn.
-Head into the Mintaro Maze’s (pictured below) green hedges and promptly get lost or jump aboard a cute model train and take a ride with Clare Valley Model Engineers.
+What to do: Hire bikes and set off along The Riesling Trail, stopping at Sevenhill Cellars (pictured above) for a wine-tasting while the kids play totem tennis on the lawn.
+Head into the hedges at Mintaro Maze’s (pictured below) and promptly get lost or jump aboard a cute model train and take a ride with Clare Valley Model Engineers.

 Stay at: Self-contained vineyard accommodation Bed in a Shed or its larger counterpart, Bed in a Shed Too.
-An onsite lolly shop and friendly goats to feed will have the kids squealing.
+An onsite lolly shop and friendly goats to feed will have the kids squealing with delight.

-Why: The Eyre Peninsula, a vast expanse of rugged coastline bounded to the west by the Great Australian Bight – and a solid 6.5-hour road trip from Adelaide – is all national parks, shifting sand dunes, staggeringly beautiful beaches and some of the best aquatic animal spotting in Australia.
+Why: A solid 6.5-hour road trip from Adelaide, the Eyre Peninsula is a vast expanse of rugged coastline bounded to the west by the Great Australian Bight.
+All national parks, shifting sand dunes and staggeringly beautiful beaches, it’s also home to some of the best aquatic animal spotting in Australia.

 Stay at: Eco-friendly Camel Beach House (open September to April; pictured above), which is set on 100 hectares of private oceanfront – you can see frolicking dolphins and migrating whales from your own deck.